Italian orthography: Alphabet

 The base alphabet consists of 21 letters: five vowels (A, E, I, O, U) and 16 consonants.
-The letters J, K, W, X and Y are not part of the proper alphabet, but appear in words of ancient Greek origin (e.g. Xilofono), loanwords (e.g. "weekend"), foreign names (e.g. John), scientific terms (e.g. km) and in a handful of native words—such as the names Kalsa, Jesolo, Bettino Craxi, and Cybo, which all derive from regional languages.
+The letters J, K, W, X and Y are not native to Italian, but appear in words of ancient Greek origin (e.g. Xilofono), loanwords (e.g. "weekend"), foreign names (e.g. John), scientific terms (e.g. km) and in a handful of native words—such as the names Kalsa, Jesolo, Bettino Craxi, and Cybo, which all derive from regional languages.
 In addition, grave and acute accents may modify vowel letters; the circumflex is much rarer and is found only in older texts.